AdrianRp7/Nuxt-OMDB-App/README.md

 - server/api/search: It returns the results from the API based on a search term and type.

 ## Local Storage Functionality
 The local storage functionality is located in the Media/description.vue component.
 This component saves the most recently viewed items in localStorage under the key 'last-media-look', storing up to 10 items.
 If there are more than 10, the oldest item is removed.
-If an item is visited more than once, a viewed field inside the object in localStorage is updated and increments the visit count by 1.
+If an item is visited more than once, a views field inside the object in localStorage is updated and increments the visit count by 1.